cryostatio/cryostat-legacy/README.md

 * `smoketest.sh`

 *To run on local podman, [cgroups v2](https://www.kernel.org/doc/html/latest/admin-guide/cgroup-v2.html) must be enabled.
 This allows resource configuration for any rootless containers running on podman.

-First, update your Docker installation; instructions to do so, as well as how to enable cgroups v2, can be found [here](https://docs.docker.com/config/containers/runmetrics/#changing-cgroup-version).
-Finally, to ensure podman works with cgroups v2, follow these [instructions](https://podman.io/blogs/2019/10/29/podman-crun-f31.html).
+To ensure podman works with cgroups v2, follow these [instructions](https://podman.io/blogs/2019/10/29/podman-crun-f31.html).

-Note: If your podman runtime is set to runc v1.0.0-rc91 or later it is not necessary to change it crun as recommended in these instructions.
-This version of runc supports cgroups v2, as stated in the [Docker documentation on the subject](https://docs.docker.com/config/containers/runmetrics/#running-docker-on-cgroup-v2).
+Note: If your podman runtime is set to runc v1.0.0-rc91 or later it is not necessary to change it crun as recommended in the instructions.
+This version of runc supports cgroups v2.
+The article refers to an older version of runc.

 ## CONFIGURATION